peterdemin/pip-compile-multi/README.rst

 Have fun!
 ---------

-Now that occasional backward incompatible dependancy release can't ruin your day, you can spread the word about ``pip-compile-multi``, ask for a new feature in a `GitHub issue`_, or even open a PR ;-).
+Now that occasional backward incompatible dependency release can't ruin your day, you can spread the word about ``pip-compile-multi``, ask for a new feature in a `GitHub issue`_, or even open a PR ;-).